 Provides timely and reliable Florida labor statistics and analyses to improve economic decision-making regarding employment, wages, the labor force, economic indicators and population characteristics.

 Features include personal profiles, job hunting strategies, career mapping, career benchmarking, explanatory videos, career advice and more.

 National Business & Disability Council Job Seeker

 National job search page for people with disabilities.
 Also includes information on internships; career events; and webcasts on topics such as disclosure and networking.

-National recruiting site for job seekers with disabilities, employers, and agencies.
+A national recruiting site for job seekers with disabilities, employers and agencies.
 Also included information on accommodations and employment rights.

 Milewalk. (n.d.).
 The art of a successful job search.
 Retrieved from http://milewalk.com/mwblog/the-art-of-a-successful-job-search/

 Net Impact. (n.d.).
 Six steps to job search success.
 Retrieved from https://www.netimpact.org/careers/six-steps-to-job-search-success

 Quintessential. (n.d.).
 Job search checklist for job-hunting success.
 Retrieved from https://www.livecareer.com/quintessential/job-search-checklist